 Before you start any kind of rehabilitation, it’s paramount to recognize the symptoms of a concussion.
 Many times, athletes shrug off minor head injuries as insignificant, but doing so can be detrimental to their long-term health.

-A lire aussi : What’s the Best Technique for Maximizing Kinetic Energy in Hammer Throwers?
+A lire aussi : What’s the Best Way to Teach Technical Skills in Fast-Paced Sports Like Lacrosse?

 Concussions can present with varied symptoms, including headaches, dizziness, visual problems, and confusion.
 More nuanced symptoms might include difficulty concentrating, memory problems, and problems with balance and coordination.
 These are not to be taken lightly, as they indicate an injury to the brain.